-- 8.6.1 Mainsheet arch c/w cockpit light.
-Originally designed to allow the hinging of the pod (center consol) top for generator installations, the arch moves the mainsheet attachment from the pod top to above the canvas work.
+- 8.6.2 Vertical battens allowing a positive roach and increase sail area - 8.6.3 Mainsheet Arch Originally designed to allow the hinging of the pod (center consol) top for generator installations, the arch moves the mainsheet attachment from the pod top to above the canvas work.
 There are a couple of advantages to this arrangement including being able to sail with the mid section of the canvas in place but also the mainsheet purchase became much shorter and more positive At dock the boom does not waggle back and forth on the mainsheet and the boom can be sheeted hard virtually on center without a traveler.
-Originally designed to allow the hinging of the pod (center consol) top for generator installations, the arch moves the mainsheet attachment from the pod top to above the canvas work.
-There are a couple of advantages to this arrangement including being able to sail with the mid section of the canvas in place but also the mainsheet purchase became much shorter and more positive At dock the boom does not waggle back and forth on the mainsheet and the boom can be sheeted hard virtually on center without a traveler.

-- 8.6.2 Furling mast (Selden)

-- 8.6.3 Vertical battens (furling mast only)

-8.7 Headsail Furling
+8.7 Headsail furling

-The headsail furling lines are lead aft internally under the fore deck and then exit externally onto the cabin top before continuing aft to a forward facing sheet stopper near the port halyard winch.
+The headsail furling lines are led aft internally under the fore deck and then exit externally onto the cabin top before continuing aft to a forward facing sheet stopper near the port halyard winch.
 Controls can be operated facing the sail with a minimum amount of friction and can be tailed to a winch if necessary.
-We offer two brands of furling including Selden 200 and 100 or Schaefer 2100 and 1100 units.
+We offer two brands of furling including Selden 300S and 200S or Schaefer 3100 and 2100 units.

-9. Electronics, Instruments and Accessories
+9 Electronics, Instrumentation and Equipment

-9.1 Basic Instruments - standard equipment
+9.1 Basic instruments - standard equipment